-Can Body State improve?
+Can recovery improve?

-1. What factors most often lower body state?
+1. What factors most often lower recovery?

-A low Body State is not necessarily innate or unchangeable.
+Low recovery is not necessarily innate or unchangeable.
 It is influenced by many adjustable factors, including:

 - Insufficient or poor-quality sleep: lack of deep sleep affects hormone secretion and weakens recovery capacity [4].